canonical/kafka-operator/docs/how-to/h-benchmark.md

 ### Run

-The next command is `run`, to start the benchmark charms to produce and consume data.
+Use the `run` action, to start benchmarking (to produce and consume data):

 ```
 juju run kafka-benchmark/leader run